briceduke/bricecoin/README.md

 ## What's to come?

 - Fully functional trading capabilities
-- A React-powered web client for trading and viewing BriceCoin's stats
+- A React-powered web client for trading and viewing MesaCoin's stats